When I assess a horse for sale, I always like to know their name

 Of course there is no guarantee that a name describes behaviour, it merely draws our attention to it.
 If the horse is suitable for the student and for the purpose it is intended then I would recommend the purchase whatever the horse’s name.

-We want our advertising to be descriptive and have the opportunity to change our ‘Study Horses .com’ site to ‘Online Horse College .com.
+We want our advertising to be descriptive and have the opportunity to change our ‘Study Horses .com’ site to ‘International Horse College .com.
 I think it is more descriptive of what we do, what do you think?